smidazai/scan_functional/README.md

 }
 ```

-The following table presents the results obtained from the various
+The following table presents a summary of the clusters found based on
-methods (Table 3 from the supplementary material).
+the method used.

 ``` r
 res_PAK <- data.frame(nb_cluster_1 = c(length(res_np$vec),